-- Tattoo studios should be very clean and must have an autoclave to sterilize the equipments.
+- Tattoo studios should be very clean and must have an autoclave to sterilize the equipment.

-- Staff should be wearing a fresh single-use latex gloves which they dispose after each procedure.
+- Staff should be wearing fresh single-use latex gloves which they dispose of after each procedure.

 - Anything (gloves, needles etc.) that touches your skin should be sterilized and unwrapped before you.